-Jeanefer developed a series of pilot projects with East London Dance and WAC Performing Arts and Media College and has since delivered Tomorrow’s Men projects in primary, secondary schools and pupil referral units, working with boys from aged five, through to young men in their twenties.
+Today’s Tomorrow’s Men method is the result of years of targeted development through a series of pilot programmes with industry leaders, East London Dance and WAC Performing Arts and Media College.
+Tomorrow’s Men projects have been delivered in primary and secondary schools and pupil referral units helping boys from the age of five to young men in their twenties.

-Tomorrow’s Men 2012 was produced by East London Dance and funded by the East London Business Alliance’s Transformers Grant Programme through the Olympic Lottery Distributor and Big Dance 2012.
-The team of male dance artists worked with over 100 young men from across east London and culminated in a large-scale performance as part of Greenwich + Docklands International Festival’s Dancing City.
+Each bespoke Tomorrow’s Men project culminates in a unique performance opportunity celebrating participants’ achievements to their peers and the wider community.
+Previous performance highlights have included Ignition Festival at the Lyric Theatre Hammersmith in 2017 and Tomorrow’s Men 2012 which was produced by East London Dance and funded by the East London Business Alliance’s Transformers Grant Programme through the Olympic Lottery Distributor and Big Dance 2012.
+Tomorrow’s Men 2012 saw a team of male dance artists worked with over 100 young men from across east London and culminated in a large-scale performance as part of Greenwich + Docklands International Festival’s Dancing City.

 Read The Guardian’s article on the project here: